ARM-software/vscode-keil-studio-pack/extension-pack-desktop/README.md

 1. Check the **DEBUG CONSOLE** tab to see the debugging output.

-Look at the [Visual Studio Code documentation](https://code.visualstudio.com/docs/editor/debugging#_debug-actions) to learn more about the debugging features available in Visual Studio Code
+Look at the [Visual Studio Code documentation](https://code.visualstudio.com/docs/editor/debugging#_debug-actions) to learn more about the debugging features available in Visual Studio Code.

 #### Check the serial output of your board